Our Home Warranty Review Methodology

 Average Service Call Fee

 A service call fee is the amount a provider charges you for item repairs.
 Based on our research and the quotes we gathered, the typical range of service fees is $65–$125.
-We compared service call fees across home warranty providers.
-Those with lower-cost options scored higher.
+We found that the average service call fee was closer to $70–$100.
+Companies that offered service call fees of less than $70 received higher points.
+If a company offered multiple service call fee options, we calculated the average.

 Annual and Monthly Plan Options

 Most home warranty companies let you choose between monthly payments or an annual lump sum.
 Paying annually often gets you a discount or a few months of free coverage.
-This payment flexibility lets you match your plan costs with your budget and financial situation.
+This payment flexibility lets you more easily match your plan to your budget and financial situation.
 Some companies encourage annual payments with big savings, which can give you several months of coverage at no extra cost.
 In our assessment, companies that offer both monthly and annual payment options scored higher.

 Surcharges, Extra Fees, and Other Policies